drtrevich007/picture-in-picture/README.md

 - [CSS]

 # known issues
-This doesn't work across all browswers and there seems to be an issue with Windows 10 or my extensions preventing it from displaying within the same tab.
+This doesn't work across all browsers and there seems to be an issue with Windows 10 or my extensions preventing it from displaying within the same tab.
 Need to investigate further.